-Several optimization solvers have been updated in SAS/OR 14.2, and as a result they have significantly improved their performance over that of SAS/OR 14.1.
-The LP, MILP, NLP, and network solver algorithms all reduce the time they require to solve benchmark optimization problems.
+Several optimization solvers have been updated in SAS/OR 14.3 and improve their performance.
+The LP, MILP, QP, and NLP solver algorithms all reduce the time they require to solve benchmark optimization problems.
 These improvements also include the decomposition (DECOMP) algorithm for LP and MILP.
 You should expect to be able to solve individual optimization problems of these types more quickly.
-If you invoke one of these optimization solvers repeatedly (for example, within a loop), the reduction in overall solution time should be much more pronounced.
+If you invoke one of these optimization solvers repeatedly (for example, within a loop), the reduction in overall solution time should be even more pronounced.